-Simone Biles, Mark Wahlberg & More Celebs Cheer On Their Team At Super Bowl 51 — Pics
+Olivia Culpo, Simone Biles & More Celebs Cheer On Their Team At Super Bowl 51 — Pics

 Everyone from Olympic gold medalist Simone Biles, 19, to beloved actor Mark Wahlberg, 45, was there to watch the big game and we have the pics to prove it!
 Of course, the always stunning Lady Gaga, 30, was front and center during the game, but that was a total given seeing as she was ready to rock the NRG Stadium at halftime with a totally breathtaking performance.

 Many of the celebs in attendance were just general sports fans, but several who made the trek to Houston are diehard supporters of either the Falcons or Patriots and, man, did they let their flags fly for their team!
 Check out pics of stars like Usher, 38, and Harry Connick Jr., 49, having a blast at the bowl in the gallery above.
-Whether they were totally decked out head to toe in fan gear, like Patriots quarterback Tom Brady‘s wife Gisele Bundchen, or dressed to the nines, like Shaq, they were all ready to party!
+Whether they were totally decked out head to toe in fan gear, like Patriots quarterback Tom Brady‘s wife Gisele Bundchen, or dressed to the nines, like Shaquille O’Neal, they were all ready to party!

 2017 Super Bowl Highlights — See The Best Moments From The Big Game